Remove personal information from your digital photos

 Tools you can use to automate the process

 FileMind QuickFix is a straightforward program that you can make use of to remove EXIF data from photos before you publish them online.
+Update: The developer website is no longer available.
+We have uploaded the latest working version of QuickFix to our own server.
+You can download it with a click on the following link: (Download Removed)

 Just install the program on your system and run it afterwards.
 Now, drag and drop photos that you want to process into the program interface, and click on the Quick fix Metadata button afterwards.